fioreale/RoboProject/project_2/README.txt

 In order to add the IMU data:
-1) the node odometry publishes the odometry on odom_topic;
+1) the node odometry publishes the odometry on /odom_topic;
 2) the imu_tools subscribes to /swiftnav/rear/imu to get the imu data from the bag, adds the orientation and publishes the result on the /swiftnav/rear/imu/data;
-3) the ekf node takes the data from odom_topic and /swiftnav/rear/imu/data, puts them together and publishes the result on /odom_topic/filtered;
+3) the ekf node takes the data from /odom_topic and /swiftnav/rear/imu/data, puts them together and publishes the result on /odom_topic/filtered;

 In order to add the GPS data:
 1) the navsat subscribes to /swiftnav/rear/imu/data and swiftnav/rear/gps and /odom_topic/filtered;